SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 If you're already very used to automated testing, or have very strong opinions on it, this post likely won't be for you as it's meant to be a gentle introduction to applying some of the concepts.
 But I hope you'll get something useful out of it regardless!

+## Thanks!

+Before I begin, some thank-yous are in order:

+* Thank you to [Joseph N. Musser](https://twitter.com/jnm236), NUnit team member and much more, for a thorough review and catching way more typos than I hoped existed.

 ## How To Read this Post

 Before jumping in, some words on how this post is structured: